ios1ph/BitMono/docs/source/developers/do-not-resolve-members.rst

     Be careful, because ``Context.Module`` (ModuleDefinition) doesn't affected by ``DoNotResolveAttribute``.

-For comfort BitMono provides an API which able to do not pass specfic members inside of the protection for easier understanding and abstraction let's call ``members`` as - types/methods/fields/properties, etc.
+For comfort ObscuraX provides an API which able to do not pass specfic members inside of the protection for easier understanding and abstraction let's call ``members`` as - types/methods/fields/properties, etc.

 .. code-block:: csharp